atlasapplications/uid-explorer-plugin/README.md

 2. Make sure to press the build button to compile `C#` assemblies.
 3. Enable in the plugins tab.

+## Additional Features
+1. Supports drag and drop support.
+Just drag the resource you want on the inspector and the UID will populate the correct field.

 ## What is this useful for?
 Recent Godot versions have improved UID support.
 Referencing files with an ID can be beneficial over using a traditional file path because when paths change, the original reference becomes outdated, and then things break.
 But for UIDs, they should stay the same regardless of the file location.